 Located in the municipality of Suomussalmi, this route is comprised of one hundred and sixty kilometres of trails and is intended for summer hiking.
 Explore the wilderness of Martinselkonen and Murhisalo, the Viena Karelian villages, Winter War Memorials, and the Hossa Varikallio rock paintings.
 Winter offers cross country skiing and a winter hiking route.
 Choose between hiking the while trail or selecting a smaller section.

 Finland has liberal public access laws, which allow everyone to freely roam the countryside and forest areas, regardless of land ownership.
-And don’t forget – Scandi Classics is here to help with all aspects of your travel planning – from transportation to accommodation and local tips.
+And don’t forget – Scandi Travel is here to help with all aspects of your travel planning – from transportation to accommodation and local tips.